Engee documentation

 /user/project/include

-Library directories - defining the path to the library catalogue
+Library directories - library catalogue path definition

 none (By default)

 Used to define a path to a directory containing shared libraries.
+For example:

 /user/project/third_party

-Headers - connection of header files
+Headers - header file connection

 stdint.h math.h (by default)

 Used to connect header files.
 Must include the name of the header file along with the extension.
+For example:

 example.h